surajdakua/Crowd-Counting-Using-Pytorch/README.md

 ## Reference and Inspiration.
 https://www.analyticsvidhya.com/blog/2019/02/building-crowd-counting-model-python/

-# Automation is making people's life easy and lazy as well LOL :)
+# Automation is making people's life easy and lazy as well :)